 See the note above that explains why we use the term name borderline personality disorder (BPD) on this page.

 Some people find it helpful to get a diagnosis of BPD, even if they don't like the term.
 This is because a diagnosis can help them make sense of how they feel and how they behave.
 And can lead to the right treatment and care.

 What are the symptoms of BPD?

-Everyone will experience BPD differently.
+Everyone will experience borderline personality disorder (BPD) differently.
 If you live with BPD, you may have difficulties with:

-- being impulsive.
-This means that you like to do things on the spur of the moment,
+- Being impulsive, meaning that you like to do things on the spur of the moment

 On a bad day, my distress levels go through the roof.
 I feel unloved, empty and helpless.
 I feel worse when my partner goes out to see friends, which makes me feel like they don’t care about me.
 At times I hate everyone and everything,

 Many people who live with BPD can also experience: